Interstate 65 in Indiana: Route description

 I-65 crosses the I-465 loop before reaching Indianapolis.
 The section of I-65 in Downtown Indianapolis overlaps I-70.
 The junctions are often referred to as the "North Split" and the "South Split", forming a section of Interstate locally known as the "Inner Loop" or "Spaghetti Bowl" due to the visual complexity of the overlapping freeways.
 The "North Split" was closed for reconstruction in early 2021 and reopened to traffic in May 2023.
 As part of that reconstruction, the old ramps were replaced with ones that eliminate the lane switching that drivers originally had to perform to stay on I-70 eastbound and I-65 northbound.

 In 1999, the 25 mi segment of I-65 between the two I-465 interchanges was renamed the Kenneth "Babyface" Edmonds Highway.
 At milemarker 116, I-65 passes Crown Hill Cemetery, burial site and memorial of former-President Benjamin Harrison.
 I-65 leaves the I-465 loop on the northwest side of Indianapolis.
 The highway travels past Eagle Creek Park and it then passes the terminus of I-865 and picks up US 52.

 The segment of I-65 north of Indianapolis heads in the direction of Chicago, Illinois.
 US 52 runs concurrently until the north side of Lebanon; US 52 runs parallel to I-65 from this point to Lafayette, located at about the halfway point between Indianapolis and Chicago.
 I-65 crosses the Wabash River in Lafayette and passes next to Prophetstown State Park.

 North of Lafayette, I-65 parallels US 231 and passes through the open flatlands of northwest Indiana.
 Protruding from the fields are some of the hundreds of wind turbines of the Benton County Wind Farm and Fowler Ridge Wind Farm.
-At approximately mile 199.4 is the timezone boundary between Central Time (Jasper County) and Eastern Time (White County).
-The Indiana Department of Transportation (INDOT) marked change in timezone with a two-sided blue sign in the center median.
+At approximately mile 199.4 is the time zone boundary between Central Time (Jasper County) and Eastern Time (White County).
+The Indiana Department of Transportation (INDOT) marked change in time zone with a two-sided blue sign in the center median.

 Upon crossing into Lake County, over the Kankakee River, the highway is known as the Casimir Pulaski Memorial Highway.
 It is known as this from that point to its northern terminus.
 The northern terminus of I-65 is only 0.125 mi north of I-90 (Indiana Toll Road) in Gary.